-Titanium and carbon frames are the best frames you can buy as they are light weight, but Titanium is stronger.
-Titanium mountain bike frames are at the high end of the market, but if you can afford one…why not?
-Especially if they are on sales like the ones we have found below.
+Titanium and carbon frames are the best frames you can buy as they are lightweight -- but titanium is stronger.
+Titanium mountain bike frames are at the high-end of the market and can be very expensive, but a lot of the manufacturers now offer financing.

 Titanium mountain bike frames FAQs